-The CBP aspires to trigger a deep and wide debate about what Brexit should mean for the UK over the next decade or two.
-By providing a focus for the development of post-Brexit public policy, the CBP hopes to help formulate an overarching framework for the UK that maximises the opportunities Brexit affords.
-This will be promoted to government, Parliamentarians, and within public discourse – welcoming contributions from fair-minded people of all stripes who want to see Brexit open a new and fruitful chapter in our country’s life.
+The Centre for Brexit Policy (CBP) analyses what Brexit should mean for the UK.
+By providing a focus for the development of post-Brexit public policy, the CBP is providing an overarching framework for the UK that maximises the opportunities Brexit affords.
+This is promoted to government, Parliamentarians, and within public discourse – welcoming contributions from fair-minded people of all stripes who want to see Brexit open a new and fruitful chapter in our country’s life.

-The CBP has three core objectives:
+The Centre for Brexit Policy has three core objectives:

-- Identify the benefits and opportunities of Brexit across the full spectrum of economic, trade, social, foreign, defence and security policy areas and propose new policies for the government’s agenda
+- Identify the benefits and opportunities of Brexit across the full spectrum of economic, trade, social, foreign, defence and security policy areas and propose new policies for the government’s agenda.

-The CBP will be supported by a cadre of expert CBP Fellows drawn from multiple disciplines to provide additional expertise and experience in developing an agenda for policy change that will ensure the British people benefit from Brexit.
+The Centre for Brexit Policy is supported by a cadre of expert CBP Fellows drawn from multiple disciplines to provide additional expertise and experience in developing an agenda for policy change that will ensure the British people benefit from Brexit.